 Grade appropriate Spinal and Diabetic screening is carried out annually by the nurse at school if it has not been performed by the student's physician.
-Vision and Hearing screening is also performed on the following students: all new students, 4 year old students, Pre-K, Kindergarten, 1st, 3rd, 5th, 7th, and 9th grades.
+Vision and Hearing screening is also performed on the following students: all new students,5th, and 7th grades.
 The cost of these tests is included in tuition.
 If a parent wishes for their child to be screened and the student is not in these grades, the parent may be charged a fee.
 Parents will be notified of completion of screening.
 The results will be accessible via the SNAP health portal.